Join a Division Committee!

 Example volunteer tasks:

-• Help plan, administer, and promote biannual member survey (every other year).
+• Plan, administer, and promote biennial member survey.

-• Plan and execute creative member recruitment strategies.
+• Plan and execute effective member recruitment strategies.

 • Reach out to members to get feedback.